-While the potential utility of RI strains is the mapping analysis of complex polygenic traits was obvious from the outset, the small number of strains only made it feasible to map quantitative traits with very large effects (quasi-Mendelian loci).
-The first large RI sets were generated by plant geneticists (Burr et al. 2000) and this large community holds a strong lead in the production of large RI sets to study multigenic and polygenic traits and trait covariance and pleiotropy.
+While the potential utility of RI strains in mapping complex polygenic traits was obvious from the outset, the small number of strains only made it feasible to map quantitative traits with large effects.
+The first large RI sets were generated by plant geneticists (Burr et al. 2000) and this the plant genetics community holds a strong lead in the production of very large RI sets to study multigenic and polygenic traits and trait covariance and pleiotropy.

 Making RI strains: The usual procedure typically involves sib mating of the progeny of an F1 intercross for more than 20 generations.
 Even by the 5th filial (F) generation of successive matings, the RI lines are homozygous at 50% of loci and by F13, the value is above 90%.
 At F20 the lines are nearly fully inbred (~98%) and by convention are now referred to as inbred strains rather than inbred lines.